Mike Fitt developed a passion for jazz growing up in London during the Trad-revival of the 1960s.

 Accessing the Collection

-While all MacEwan Music Department faculty and staff have access to the Fitt Collection space in Allard Hall, room 11-323, use of the collection is by appointment only and contingent on availability of the space, which is also frequently used for teaching.
+While all MacEwan Music Department faculty and staff have access to the Fitt Collection space in Allard Hall, room 11-323, use of the collection is by appointment only and contingent on the availability of the space, which is also frequently used for teaching.
 If you would like to arrange access to the collection, please email the Librarian, Ron Rooth: firstname.lastname@example.org.